GiorgioPeng/computer_network_lab/README.md

 - the information of the request packet will be printed in the commond line
 ---
 ## webclient
-> the one only can connect the 8000 port, if you need to connect other port number, please modify this one.
+> this one only can connect to the 8000 port, if you need to connect to other port number, please modify this one.

 > the webclient will request a website from the webserver about every 2 seconds.
 #### how to use?
 ```